What Are The Fundamentals of Art? (And How To Learn Them)

 I recommend doing lots of value studies especially when you’re just starting to learn art.
 They can be stressful but they can also be very educational.

 Start out with still life drawings and progress into portraits.
-Stan Prokopenko has a great portrait drawing course which can help you visually understand the fundamentals of drawing faces and nailing the values.
+Stan Prokopenko has a great portrait drawing course which can help you practice the fundamentals of drawing realistic faces and nailing the values.

 Simply drawing objects around the house can yield fruitful results as well.
 Inanimate objects don’t move so you get the chance to study from life and expand your efforts across days or weeks at a time.